About

 2021372Python

-Although I started playing Advent of Code to learn programming, I mostly do it for the fun of it, nowadays.
+Although I started playing Advent of Code to learn programming, I stopped after reading the Scaling Hypothesis.

 Other programming problems